-Substance Classification Permitted use Nickel CMR 2 In stainless steel
+Substance Classification Permitted use Nickel CMR 2 In toys and toy components made of stainless steel.
+In toy components which are intended to conduct an electric current.

 This appendix contains a list of CMRs and their permitted uses.
-They contain both the exemptions granted under the exemption procedure of paragraphs 4 and 5 but also any other CMR substances that has been found safe for use in toys.
-For the moment this concerns the use of Nickel in stainless steel.
+They contain both the exemptions granted under the exemption procedure of points 4 and 5 of Annex II, Part III, but also the use of nickel in stainless steel that has been found safe by point 6 of Annex II, Part III.